pfq/PFQ/README.md

 Introduction
 ------------

-PFQ is a capturing engine designed for the Linux kernel that allows efficient packet capturing, in-kernel aggregation, functional processing and packet steering across sockets.
+PFQ is a network monitoring framework designed for the Linux kernel that allows efficient packet capturing, in-kernel aggregation, functional processing and packet steering across sockets.